Conventional "Short Term" Leases

 Elsewhere in the world it is common for retirement village residents to occupy their accommodation on a conventional lease basis - perhaps twelve monthly with an option to extend or continue on a month to month basis.
 Australia's focus on up-front capital payments is relatively unusual and either a function of history, an uncompetitive market, a lack of capital or housing stock or combination of all these factors.

-It can be argued that short term leases involve residents undertaking a greater level of risk with respect to accessing accommodation, and perhaps to price increases but the systems works successfully overseas and it is certainly much easier to compare the value provided by operators with this type of service.
+It can be argued that short term leases involve residents undertaking a greater level of risk with respect to accessing and retaining accommodation, and perhaps to price increases, but the systems works successfully overseas and it is certainly much easier to compare the value provided by operators with this type of service.
 This sector will likely grow with time but currently it is a very small part of the retirement village market in Australia and is largely confined to the less expensive end of the market.

-Long term (more than one year) leases are unusual in Australia but the leases are likely to cover exactly the same ground as other occupancy arrangements, detailing the rights of residents to the use and enjoyment of their specific retirement accommodation and the common areas and facilities of the village, but likely to also focus on when and on what terms a resident may terminate or renew the lease.
+Long term (more than one year) residential leases are unusual in Australia but the leases are likely to cover exactly the same ground as other occupancy arrangements, detailing the rights of residents to the use and enjoyment of their specific retirement accommodation and the common areas and facilities of the village, but likely to also focus on when and on what terms a resident may terminate or renew the lease.

 The legal conditions in this situation are going to be the same, in most cases, as those applying to residential tenancies - and in some cases these types of lease will fall outside Retirement Village legislation.
 Whether this is appropriate depends on the individual resident - if they value flexibility in their situation more than security then it may represent a good match.